anasty17/mirror-leech-telegram-bot/README.md

 - Use the download button to download your credentials.
 - Move that file to the root of mirror-bot, and rename it to credentials.json
 ## Deploy
-- Run the script to generate token file for Google Drive:
+- Run the script to generate token file (token.pickle) for Google Drive:
 ```
 python3 generate_drive_token.py
 ```